ADavidBailey/Practice-Bidding-Scenarios/Documents/Practice Bidding Scenarios - Under the Covers.md

 This program reads the files in the dlr folder and creates Windows commands that will create corresponding pbn files.
 These commands are put into DOS command file 'run.cmd' which resides in the PBS root directory.
 To run this, switch to the py folder and enter the following.

-    python3 makePBN.py > ../run.cmd
+    python3 makePBN.py > ../makePBN.cmd

-Here's an example of a record the run.cmd:
+Here's an example of a record the makePBN.cmd:

     P:\dealer P:\dlr\Dealer-3N-over-LHO-3x-W.dlr -s=675264029 >P:\pbn\Dealer-3N-over-LHO-3x-W.pbn